 What is an entrepreneur?

-Entrepreneurs come in all shapes and sizes, including small business owners, content creators, startup founders, and anyone who has the ambition to build a business and work for themselves.
+Entrepreneurs are as diverse as they are dynamic.
+There are many different types of entrepreneurs—including small business owners, content creators, startup founders, and anyone who has the ambition to build a business and work for themselves.

 - Enjoy freedom and flexibility